zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/in_squito_RNAi/in_squito_RNAi.md

 # *in squito* RNAi

-**NOTE: Handling of infected mosquitoes should be performed in defined BSL-2 spaces.**
+**Handling of infected mosquitoes should be performed in defined BSL-2 spaces.**

 ## Materials